-In 2017, PACC as implemented a new animal care contract for cleaning and feeding of sheltered pets.
+In 2017, PACC as implemented a new animal care contract for cleaning and feeding of sheltered pets, in the place of a service contract with the Sherriff's Office. .

 Shelter software licensing costs have increased significantly.
 We have begun the procurement process to identify and alternative vendor.